Science Fair Rubric

 Introduction/Research Rationale Page: The introduction restates your clearly formulated and testable hypothesis as well as explanation of your idea, how you got it and why you think the work in interesting and important.
 Include what you hoped to achieve when you started the project.

-Variables Page (can be on the the Introduction page to save paper): These changing quantities are called variables, and an experiment usually has three kinds: independent, dependent, and controlled.
+Variables Page: These changing quantities are called variables, and an experiment usually has three kinds: independent, dependent, and controlled.
 The independent variable is the one that is changed by the scientist.
 In an experiment there is only one independent variable.
 As the scientist changes the independent variable, he or she observes what happens.
 The dependent variable changes in response to the change the scientist makes to the independent variable.
 The new value of the dependent variable is caused by and depends on the value of the independent variable.
 The number of dependent variables in an experiment varies, but there is often more than one.
 Experiments also have controlled variables.
 Controlled variables are quantities that a scientist wants to remain constant, and he must observe them as carefully as the dependent variables.
 Some people refer to controlled variables as "constant variables."

 Review of Literature (5-15 pages) This section of your paper is your report to the readers of work and research conducted by others in the past that relates to your topic and facts that help introduce the readers to the topic.

 Research Materials and Procedure Pages(s): List the materials that you used.
 Then explain step-by-step what you did in your experimentation.
 If drawings will make it clearer, draw them on separate pages and include them in this section.
 Explain any materials that you constructed in detail.